 Description

-West Midlands Police worked in conjunction with the Office of Police and Crime Commissioner (OPCC) to introduce a new drugs policy.
-The OPCC and the force were interested by a pilot in Thames Valley Police, which Cranstoun (the organisation providing substance misuse services to West Midlands Police) were also involved in.
-Thames Valley Police had carried out some early internal evaluations which indicated positive outcomes and it was decided this was a policy West Midlands Police could replicate force wide.
+In 2019/20, West Midlands Police worked in conjunction with the Office of Police and Crime Commissioner (OPCC) to introduce a new drugs policy.
+The OPCC and the force were interested by a pilot underway in Thames Valley Police, which Cranstoun (the organisation providing substance use services to West Midlands Police) were also involved in.
+Thames Valley Police had carried out some early internal evaluations which indicated positive outcomes, and it was decided this was a policy West Midlands Police could replicate force wide.

-The new drugs policy means that (with a few exceptions) officers offer a Community Resolution to all offenders found in possession of any controlled drug for personal use, providing the offender agrees to engage with a drug intervention commissioned from Cranstoun.
-A Community Resolution is an informal means of resolving a crime without the offender having to attend court.
-It does not result in a criminal record, but is recorded as a disposal and may be disclosed if an offender subsequently requires a Disclosure and Barring Service (DBS) check for certain occupations.
+The new drugs policy meant that (with a few exceptions), officers offer a community resolution to all offenders found in possession of any controlled drug for personal use, providing the offender agrees to engage with a drug intervention commissioned from Cranstoun.
+A community resolution is an informal means of resolving a crime without the offender having to attend court.
+It does not result in a criminal record but is recorded as a disposal and may be disclosed if an offender subsequently requires a Disclosure and Barring Service (DBS) check for certain occupations.

-Once referred, the intervention starts with a on to one telephone assessment and harm reduction session with a drug worker.
-This is a telephone interview between the participant and a substance misuse worker to ascertain potential risks – for example, mixing substances and severity of use.
-The participant is asked about all of their drug use, alcohol intake and any health or mental health issues.
-The substance misuse worker then gives them personalised harm reduction advice about how they can keep themselves safe, and allocates them to the most appropriate intervention course.
+Once referred, the intervention starts with a one-to-one telephone assessment and harm reduction session with a drug worker.
+This is a telephone interview between the participant and a substance use worker to ascertain potential risks mixing substances and severity of use.
+The participant is asked about their drug use and alcohol intake.
+The substance use worker then gives them personalised harm reduction advice about how they can keep themselves safe and allocates them to the most appropriate intervention course.

 After the assessment, most participants attend an online group interactive educational course which is two to three hours long.
-This is a series of interactive exercises designed to educate the participant about the impact of drugs on their lives – health, relationships, work, travel and the wider impact of drugs such as exploitation and modern-day slavery.
+This is a series of interactive exercises designed to educate the participant about the impact of drugs on their lives, health, relationships, work, travel and the wider impact of drugs such as exploitation and modern-day slavery.
+It was found that approximately 80-85% of referrals are for cannabis and about 5-10% for cocaine.
+Therefore, there are dedicated specialist cannabis and cocaine groups delivered for these referrals.
+Due to the increase in nitrous oxide referrals in the last 12 months the force have created a dedicated nitrous oxide group.

-There is no penalty for non-compliance, but an intelligence log is submitted to prevent the participant being offered the course again.
-If they complete the programme and are later caught for another drugs possession offence, they can be offered diversion again as many times as necessary – providing they engage each time.
+There is no penalty for non-compliance, but an intelligence log is submitted to prevent the participant being offered the course again within the next 12 months.
+If they complete the programme and are later caught for another drugs possession offence, they can be offered diversion again as many times as necessary, providing they engage each time.

 Evaluation